 Witman took over her current post on August 1, 1997.
 She serves as the associate athletic director in addition to her duties on the hardwood.
 The 2008-2009 Spartans had the greatest season in school history as they won 27 games, earned an at-large berth in the NCAA Tournament, advanced to the Sweet 16, won a school-record 25 straight games, and went a perfect 16-0 in the Capital Athletic Conference regular season.
 For her efforts, Witman was named the CAC Coach-of-the-Year and also earned WBCA Regional Coach-of-the-Year.

-The 2011-12 season started with great promise and the Spartans didn't disappoint as the Green and White went 24-6, spent most of the season in the regional rankings, advanced to the CAC championship game and earned a berth in the NCAA Tournament for the third time in the last four years.
+The 2011-12 season started with great promise and the Spartans didn't disappoint as the Green and White went 24-6, spent most of the season in the regional rankings, advanced to the CAC championship game and earned a berth in the NCAA Tournament for the third time in the previous four years.
 The Spartans went 14-2 in the CAC with their only two losses coming to nationally ranked Mary Washington.
 In fact, all six of York's losses on the year came to nationally ranked squads.
 The Spartans placed a Capital Athletic Conference record four players on the All-CAC team.
-Senior April Sparkman earned All-American honors for the Spartans, the third player Witman has had earn the prestigious honor.
+Senior April Sparkman earned All-American honors for the Spartans, the third Spartan earn the prestigious honor under Witman's guidance.

 She has recruited and coached two CAC Player-of-the-Year award winners (Heather Kessler in 2004 and Keli Ward in 2009) and four CAC Rookie-of-the-Year selections (Amy Anderson in 1997, Kristen Daly in 2005, Keli Ward in 2006, and Kristen Haley in 2011).
-Witman has also had 15 different players earn a combined 28 All-CAC awards.
+Witman has also had 15 different players earn a combined 31 All-CAC awards.
 Witman has coached 11 of the Spartans' 14 1,000-career point scorers including Haley and Hicks who joined the club in 2012-13.

 Witman came to York after four seasons of serving as the women’s assistant coach at Millersville University.
 The Marauders won 57 games during Witman’s tenure at Millersville including a 17-9 season in 1996-97.
 In addition to coaching at Millersville, Witman has also served as an assistant at the University of Delaware.